 There’s no need to compromise when you can optimize.
 Fenetex Retractable Hurricane Screens can be paired with any of our insect, shade or weather screens into a single system.
 Each screen operates independently giving you what you want, when you need it.

-Hurricane screens are not as flat as shade or insect screens and will have some noticeable wrinkles due to the fact the screens are a little baggy.
+Hurricane screens are not as flat as shade or insect screens and will have some noticeable wrinkles due to the fact the screens are a little baggy and it is not uncommon for there to be some “feathering” along the edges.
 The bagginess is because the screens are designed for hurricanes and missile impacts, shade is an added benefit.
 The bagginess exists to meet the engineering requirements of the anchor and the extremely high design pressures the screens can withstand (we’ll be happy to explain this in greater detail – just ask).
-Purchasers should be made aware of this and those customers that will have an issue with the slightly baggy hurricane screen should consider purchasing our dual screen system – we designed the dual screen for more demanding customers.
+Feathering, which is a series of small diagonal creases on extreme edges of the screen, occurs because of how the screen stacks on the reel when it is rolled up.
+Hurricane screens require large keder (edging material that bears the load inside the track) and large keder needs a little more space to stack, so the reel is cut back just a bit to allow for this.
+It is this arrangement which can result in feathering.
+Purchasers should be made aware of this and those customers that will have an issue with the slightly baggy or wrinkly hurricane screen should consider purchasing our dual screen system – we designed the dual screen for more demanding customers.

 In addition, be aware the hurricane screens may require a permit and should always be installed according to the Florida Product Approval Installation Instructions.
 Any use outside of the scope of the Product Approval may require site specific engineering for that use.
 While Fenetex may build a screen outside the scope of the Product Approval, it is the responsibility of the purchaser and/or installer to verify the use is appropriate and allowable under local building codes.